nudro/multilabeltext/README.md

 Once you have the outputs from the processing script, you can load them into the notebook.
 The current notebook loads up a saved .h5 Keras LSTM model.
 Due to the size of the saved model, I didn't commit it to Git.
 As a result, just run the notebook and the model yourself.
 Next, the notebook indicates `data_for_w2v` which is a 2D array of tokenized sentences.
 Again, if you run `processing.py` it will output the data needed to custom train word2vec.
 You can then run the notebook to run and save your word2vec model.

+Below is an overall workflow for how the original data, processing script, and model work together:

 ![](flow.png)